sverweij/dependency-cruiser/doc/cli.md

 > it or how its output looks might change without major version bumping.

 The archi is a variant on the `dot` output.
-The archi reporter can summarize (or 'collapse') dependencies to folders of your own choosing.
+The archi reporter can summarise (or 'collapse') dependencies to folders of your own choosing.
 Great if you want to have a high level overview of your app's dependencies.

 By default it collapses to one folder below folders named _node_modules_, _packages_,